 Bleeding in the upper part of the GI tract will usually cause black stools due to:

-Maroon-colored stolls or bright red blood often men that the blood is coming from the small or large bowel, rectum, or anus.
+Maroon-colored stools or bright red blood often mean that the blood is coming from the small or large bowel, rectum, or anus.
 The term "hematochezia" is used to describe this finding.

 In children, a small amount of blood in the stool is usually not serious.
 The most common cause is constipation.
 You should still tell your child's doctor if you notice this problem.